hazelcast/hazelcast-cpp-client/README.md

 cmake -G "Visual Studio 16 2019" ..
 ```
 The command above assumes that you have Visual Studio 2019 installed.
-See `cmake --help` for more generator options.
+See `cmake --help` for generator options.

 Build and install: